 – Ryan Fackett, Director, Foghorn Consulting, Advanced APN Consulting Partner, AWS Certiifed Solutions Architect – Professional

-Along with free EC2 instance for the first year, AWS also offers 5GB of cloud storage and 20,000 GET requests and 5,000 PUT requests from S3 free for the first year.
-After first year the pricing is $.0300 for 1GB upto 1TB per month.
+Along with free EC2 instances for the first year, AWS also offers 5GB of cloud storage and 20,000 GET requests, and 5,000 PUT requests from S3 free for the first year.
+After the first year, the pricing is $.0300 for 1GB up to 1TB per month.
 EBS is very helpful in scaling the EC2 instances.
 Pricing is based on geographic regions like the disk technology used and the GBs of provisioned storage required.
-CloudFront is a great storage option for developers and business organizations which facilitates low latency and high data transfer speeds.
+AWS CloudFront is a great storage option for developers and business organizations which facilitates low latency and high data transfer speeds.

-Along with in-memory caching and data warehousing facility in the range of petabytes AWS also scales relational and NoSQL databases.
-DynamoDB is the NoSQL database which offers high scale, low cost storage.
+Along with in-memory caching and data warehousing facilities in the range of petabytes, AWS also scales relational and NoSQL databases.
+DynamoDB is the NoSQL database that offers high-scale, low-cost storage.
 Using EC2 and EBS, users can operate on their own databases in AWS.
 Relational Database Service(RDS) and Amazon Redshift are the two database services from AWS.